cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

-A little while ago, I wrote an [article about the dangers of signals in production](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/), where I detailed a particularly frustrating outage in Meta production caused by the removal of an innocent looking SIGHUP handler.
+A little while ago, I wrote an [article about the dangers of signals in production](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/), where I detailed a particularly frustrating outage in Meta production caused by the removal of a SIGHUP handler.
 At Meta, we have a service called [LogDevice](https://engineering.fb.com/2017/08/31/core-infra/logdevice-a-distributed-data-store-for-logs/).
 As many other daemons do, LogDevice had a signal handler registered for SIGHUP, with the goal being to reopen the log file after rotation.
 All pretty innocuous